 At a height of 32 meters, Maaskant provided the tower with a replica of a ship’s bridge, complete with navigational equipment and a map room.
 Here, the visitors could experience what it is like to navigate a ship at sea.

 Above that in the crow’s nest, at 100 meters in the air, came two restaurants.
 The Rotisserie, with an exclusive menu, silver cutlery and a luxurious ambiance.
 A restaurant for the public with views in all directions.
 Designed as a theater and furnished in various shades of orange.
 On the ground floor, there was a cafeteria where visitors could order microwave meals.
 (Quite unique for that time!)

 Sizing up the Euromast

-The tower, made from reinforced concrete, measures 9 meters in diameter (between the inner walls), with walls that are 30 cm thick.
+The tower, made from reinforced concrete, has an inner diameter of 9 meters with walls that are 30 cm thick.
 The foundation is made up of 131 concrete pillars.
-Resting on this foundation is a solid block of reinforced concrete that weighs 1.9 kg, as a counterweight for the structure towering above the ground.
+Resting on this foundation is a solid block of reinforced concrete that weighs 1,900,000 kg, as a counterweight for the structure towering above the ground.
 This gives maximum stability, pulling the center of gravity underground.
 The crow’s nest is a steel construction of 240,000 kg.
 Its floor hangs 96 meters above the ground.
 The crow’s nest was put built at the foot of the mast and, after just 5 days of construction, was hoisted up to the top of the tower.
 The ship’s bridge was positioned at 32 meters high.
 Elevators in the Euromast move at a speed of 4 meters per second.
-Meaning that in just 30 seconds you are carried up 100 meters in the air!
+Meaning that in just 30 seconds you are carried 100 meters up in the air!

 Restaurant hoisted in five days